somtochiama/pkg/oci/tests/integration/README.md

 - Service Account User - `roles/iam.serviceAccountUser`
 - Storage Admin - `roles/storage.admin`

+If workload identity is enabled, the following role is also needed:

+- Project IAM Admin

 #### IAM and CI setup

 To create the necessary IAM role with all the permissions, set up CI secrets and